School of Society and Culture

 This module provides students with the core knowledge in the science and theory underlying the basics of sound transmission in air and in audio systems.
 The role and operation of key elements of audio systems are covered, with practical applications.
 Sessions will introduce learners to music theory, digital audio encoding and sampling approaches from the perspective of audio and music technology.

 This module introduces students to the fundamental skills and techniques they need to become an effective audio engineer.
 Students will learn how to relate subjective and objective measures of sound to inform their practice.
-Taught sessions will explore topics such as psychoacoustics, small room acoustics, digital and analogue recording consoles, signal flow, microphone concepts and positioning, and advanced use of professional software platforms.
-This module will include 2, 2 hour talks that introduce our School and programme level employability related opportunities and support, including details of the optional placement year.
+Taught sessions will explore topics such as digital and analogue recording consoles, signal flow, microphone concepts and positioning, and advanced use of professional software platforms.
+Students will also collaborate with performance students in recording sessions.

 • Year 2